-Develop innovative IT business ideas and apps at ICT technology hubs
+Opportunities to co-create IT business solutions and apps at ICT technology hubs

 This module introduces the basic concepts of relations and functions, matrices, statistical methods and relevant applications.
 The main emphasis is to develop students’ ability in solving quantitative problems in computing mathematics, probability and statistics.